KeysonRaphael/Viewers/README.md

 ## Acknowledgments

-To acknowledge the OHIF Viewer in an academic publication, please cite
+To acknowledge the mConnect Viewer in an academic publication, please cite

 > _LesionTracker: Extensible Open-Source Zero-Footprint Web Viewer for Cancer
 > Imaging Research and Clinical Trials_